5 Best RSS Readers in 2026 (Compared)

 SereneReader is built around one idea: the reading experience matters more than the feature list.
 Press f and everything disappears except your article on a dark canvas.
 No algorithm decides what you see.
 No AI summarizes your feeds.
 No notification badges compete for your attention.

-- Pricing: Free (10 feeds), Pro at $5/mo (250 feeds, all themes, API), Team at $25/mo (unlimited feeds, 5 seats)
+- Pricing: Free (150 feeds, search, unlimited devices), Pro at $5/mo (250 feeds, all themes, API), Team at $25/mo ($5/seat for 5 seats, unlimited feeds)

-- Platforms: Web
+- Platforms: Web (works on every device)

 - Focus mode: Yes (dedicated, full-screen)